 I work in Naarm, on the land of the Wurundjeri people of the Kulin nation.
 I acknowledge the Traditional owners as the original custodians and recognise their ongoing connection to the land and water which I study.
-I pay my respects to elders past, present and emerging.
+I pay my respects to elders past and present.
 Sovereignty was never ceded; It always was and always will be, Aboriginal land.

 Healthy streams support thriving individuals and liveable communities and cities; providing ecosystem services including clean drinking water, contaminant removal, fishery production and recreational opportunities.
 The health of our streams is being rapidly degraded by landuse change including agriculture and urbanisation.
 The ecosystem services provided by streams and the health of future generations is consequently at risk.
 My research aims to identify, understand and measure landuse impacts on streams, with the aim of finding new management approaches and policies which support the restoration and protection of streams into the future.